juliamrch/merkle-card/README.md

 # 🌳 Merkle Card Generator 🌳

-A dApp that runs on Ethereum mainnet and L2s to generate a contact card using data gathered accros your wallet(s) history.
+A dApp that runs on Ethereum mainnet and L2s to generate a contact card using data gathered accross your wallet(s) history.

 ## Features